joe-singh/joe-singh.github.io/index.md

 I like to [scribble down my thoughts from time to time](./writings.md).

-I really like learning new languages. pretend to speak [French](./index-fr.md), [Turkish](./index-tr.md), and Persian.
+I really like learning new languages.
+I pretend to speak [French](./index-fr.md), [Turkish](./index-tr.md), and Persian.
 Recently I've tried to extend into ancient languages with
 [Latin](./index-lt.md) and Sanskrit.
 Check out some of the [translations](./translation.md) I work on in my spare time.
 This journey started when I moved out of India and had to learn English to be able to learn things and make friends in primary school.